Raan101/SnakeGame/README.md

 Purpose: The random module is used to generate random numbers.
 In this game, it’s used to randomly position the apple on the screen.
 Functions Used:
 random.randint(): Returns a random integer between the specified range.

+(optional)
+font used in the game "font.ttf" file

 Overview of the Code: